-The Authority's external audit work is undertaken by Grant Thornton UK LLP a private audit practice who were awarded a 5 year contract from 2012-13 following a tendering process.
+The Authority's external audit work is undertaken by Grant Thornton UK LLP a private audit practice who were awarded a 5 year contract from 2012-13 following a tendering process, which was subsequently extended to 6 years.
 The full external audit work programme and the risk based approach to its determination are explained in the external auditor's Audit Plan.
 As well as auditing the accounts, the external auditor is required to conclude whether the Authority has in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
 This is known as the value for money conclusion.